This article has been significantly updated June 18, to include information from the new PPP Forgiveness Application.

 Forgiveness Amount Line 11.
 Forgiveness Amount (enter the smallest of lines 8, 9, and 10): _____________________

-If you’ve made it this far, you have calculated your forgivable amount.
-That’s with two caveats:
+If you’ve made it this far, you have calculated your potential forgivable amount.
+Congratulations!

-- EIDL Reduction: Strangely, the application does not require you to subtract the amount of an EIDL grant you received here, though previous guidance indicates the grant should be subtracted from the PPP for forgiveness purposes.
+There’s one caveat, though: the EIDL Reduction.
+Strangely, the application does not require you to subtract the amount of an EIDL grant you received here, though previous guidance indicates the grant should be subtracted from the PPP for forgiveness purposes.
 The instructions for Line 11 note that “If applicable, SBA will deduct EIDL Advance Amounts from the forgiveness amount remitted to the Lender.”
 But it’s not a line item on the worksheet.
 If you did receive an EIDL grant, don’t be surprised if the amount of forgiveness is reduced by that amount.

 Representations and Certifications